 Mango keeps your eyes healthy

-Two main nutrients for the support of eye health are the antioxidants lutein and zeaxanthin.
-These accumulate in the retina of the eye, which is the part that converts light into brain signals so your brain can interpret what you’re seeing, especially at its core, which is called the macula.
-Once lutein and zeaxanthin come inside the retina, they act as a natural sunblock, absorbing excess light.
+Two primary nutrients for eye health support are the antioxidants lutein and zeaxanthin.
+These accumulate in the retina of the eye, which is the part that converts light into brain signals so your brain can interpret what you see, especially at its core, which is called the macula.
+Once lutein and zeaxanthin enter the retina, they act as a natural sunblock, absorbing excess light.
 They are also believed to protect your eyes from harmful blue light.

 Mango can boost your immunity

-As already mentioned, mango contains a lot of Vitamin A and C. Vitamin A is necessary for a healthy immune system because it helps fight infections.
-Not getting enough vitamin A increases the risk of infections.
+As already mentioned, mangoes contain a lot of Vitamin A and C. Vitamin A is necessary for a healthy immune system because it helps fight infections.
+Therefore, not getting enough vitamin A increases the risk of infections.

 Vitamin C can support your body’s production of disease-fighting white blood cells, help these cells work more effectively, and improve your skin’s defenses.

 Mango contains a group of digestive enzymes called amylases.
 They break down large food molecules so that they can be easily absorbed.

 Amylases are enzymes that break down complex carbs into sugars, for example, glucose and maltose.
 These enzymes are more active in ripe mangoes, making them sweeter than unripe ones.